refractionPOINT/lce_doc/docs/index.md

 To skip all of the etails and get set up with endpoint detection and response capability you can follow our [quick start instructions](lcc_quick_start.md).

 ## Core Features
-A high-level overview of LimaCharlie's core concepts can be found here: [Core Concepts]()
+A high-level overview of LimaCharlie's core concepts can be found here: [Core Features](./features.md)

 # <span style="color:#764b0b"></span>